CtrlK

 Trigger Term Quality

-Excellent trigger term coverage with natural phrases users would actually say: 'clay hello world', 'clay example', 'clay quick start', 'first clay enrichment', 'test clay webhook'.
-These are realistic and varied search terms.
+Excellent coverage of natural trigger phrases: 'clay hello world', 'clay example', 'clay quick start', 'first clay enrichment', 'test clay webhook'.
+These are realistic phrases a user would say when starting with Clay, and the description also includes contextual terms like 'webhook setup' and 'enrichment columns'.

 3 / 3